gardenof/vimstone/README.md

 # Fork of Flipstone VimStone

+## Warning
+- This is a test branch.
+- It will be force-pushed over.

 ## Changes
+- Have neo-tree show hidden files as default.
+- Added vim-gitgutter.
+- Added Vim Tmux Navigator plugin.
 - Removed Go-Lang langue server.
-- Added Vim Tmux Navigator plugin.
-- Added vim-gitgutter.
-- Have neo-tree show hidden files as default.

 # vimstone